Hostynnyi Dvir (Kyiv)

 The interpretation of name in two languages is different due to semantics of both.
-Literally in the Russian language the word means a goods court, while in the Ukrainian language - a welcome court.
+Literally in the Russian language the word means a goods court, while in the Ukrainian language — a welcome court.
 The complex was built as part of many complexes that were built in cities of the Russian Empire.

-Located at the Kontraktova Ploshcha (Contract Square), in the historical neighborhood of Podil, the building is the central piece of the squares architectural ensemble, many buildings of which are also included in the Historical-Architectural Preserve "Ancient Kyiv".
+Located at the Kontraktova Ploshcha (Contracts Square), in the historical neighborhood of Podil, the building is the central piece of the squares architectural ensemble, many buildings of which are also included in the Historical-Architectural Reserve "Ancient Kyiv".

 History

 Background

-The original merchant house type complex in Kyiv was built in 1760s at Podil by the project of Ivan Hryhorovych-Barskyi, but with time it became too small due to increase of trading, so in 1790s it was decided to organize an additional marketplace on a square nearby.
-Due to contract fairs it had been called Kontraktova ploshcha (Contract Square).
+The original merchant house type complex in Kyiv was built in the 1760s at Podil by the project of Ivan Hryhorovych-Barskyi, but with time it became too small due to increase of trading, so in the 1790s it was decided to organize an additional marketplace on a square nearby.
+Due to contract fairs it had been called Kontraktova Ploshcha (Contracts Square).

-21st November 1808 the market was completely destroyed by fire and the merchants society had to ask a civil governor to approve a construction of a stone merchant house.
+21 November 1808 the market was completely destroyed by fire and the merchants society had to ask a civil governor to approve a construction of a stone merchant house.
 Neoclassical architect Luigi Rusca was chosen to develop a new two-storey trade complex to be located on the square.
 The construction was planned to be controlled by the construction expedition.

-Construction by the original project (1809–1813)
+Construction by the original project

-10th August 1809 the project of Luigi Rusca was approved and 18th September the foundation was laid.
+10 August 1809 the project of Luigi Rusca was approved and 18 September the foundation was laid.
 A mistake made while building a foundation caused the subsidence and cracks on the walls.
 The mistake was fixed in 1811.

-In July 1811 there was a fire at Podil which firefighters failed to extinguish quickly and due to neighborhood mostly consisting of wooden buildings and a windy season it had turned into a a three-day-long disaster.
-That caused a money redirection and the construction was stopped.
-Only one storey was built at the time, so in 1813 it was covered by roof.
+In July 1811 there was a fire at Podil which firefighters could not extinguish quickly and due to neighborhood mostly consisting of wooden buildings and a windy season it had turned into a a three-day-long disaster.
+Because of that, the building's construction of was stopped.
+Only one storey was built at the time, so in 1813 it was covered by a roof.
 Despite being unfinished Hostynnyi Dvir was opened and had started working.

+First reconstruction

 As of 1820s the building was in a bad state and needed a reconstruction.
 New project was developed by Andrey Melensky, it featured an empire architecture and a second floor.
 The project was very different from the original, it was made in 1825 and after some modifications was approved in 1826.